-The author argues that FCF should be defined not only as the cash flow that is cost free (i.e., that is generated internally from operating activities) but also "the cash flow that management is free to do whatever it wants with it as long as management actions may not lead to the firm getting out of business".
+The authors argue that FCF should be defined not only as the cash flow that is cost free (i.e., that is generated internally from operating activities) but also "the cash flow that management is free to do whatever it wants with it as long as management actions may not lead to the firm getting out of business".
 Actions that may lead to the firm getting out of business include (a) not maintaining existing operating capacity (i.e. not replacing worn out PPE) and (b) not paying the annual installment of mandatorily redeemable preferred stock or the annual dividend on preferred stock.
 Not maintaining the existing operating capacity will lead to the gradual liquidation of the firm until it eventually gets out of business.
-Not paying the annual installment of mandatorily redeemable preferred stock or the annual dividend on preferred stock will not lead to gradual liquidation of the firm but will amount to financial suicide.
+Not paying the annual installment of mandatorily redeemable preferred stock or the annual dividend on preferred stock will not lead to gradual liquidation of the firm but may lead to future difficulties in obtaining financing through the equity markets.
 Creditors and investors may deal with the company only if they are paid exuberantly high returns (which would be prohibitively high cost for the firm) or may stop dealing with the firm altogether if they determine that their downside risk is becoming too great compared to their upside reward.
-It may also be argued that not paying the debt that becomes currently due may lead to the firm getting out of business because it will lead creditors to force the firm into bankruptcy.
+It can also be argued that not paying the debt that becomes currently due may lead the firm to bankruptcy because risk-averse creditors may force the firm to liquidate in order to recuperate their costs.
 However, most firms have lines of credit or refinancing programs so the debt that becomes currently due is paid out from new borrowing that occurs in the current period.
 Thus, there is no need to pay the debt that becomes currently due this period out of internally generated cash flow from operating activities in the current period.
 The annual installment due and preferred stock dividend on mandatorily redeemable preferred stock are not available in the Compustat database.
 They can only be obtained from a review of the notes to the financial statements.
-Considering the large size of the study sample (14,866 observations) that would be cost and time prohibitive.
+Considering the large size of the study sample (about 115,940 observations) that would be cost and time prohibitive.
 In addition, many companies do not have mandatorily redeemable preferred stock and many of those that do usually do not disclose the information in the footnotes based on the GAAP loophole that management believes the information is not material.
-To substitute for that information, the author decided to subtract preferred stock dividends (PSD) from CFO in the determination of FCF.
+To substitute for that information the authors decided to subtract preferred stock dividends (PSD) from CFO in the determination of FCF.
 While regular preferred stock are not exactly similar to mandatory redeemable preferred stock (since dividend declaration and payment on regular preferred stock is discretionary), the nonpayment of PSD may give the same signal to creditors and investors as the nonpayment of mandatorily redeemable preferred stock dividends.
 Furthermore, the subtraction of total PSD from CFO in the determination of FCF may compensate to some degree for the non-subtraction of debt that becomes currently due this period.

-In light of the above discussion, the author hypothesizes that FCF should be defined as follows:
+In light of the above discussion, the authors hypothesize that FCF should be defined as follows:

+FCF = CFO - CEMPC - PSD

+Where:

-FCF = CFO - CEMPC - PSD Where: FCF = Free Cash Flow CFO = Cash Flow from Operating activities CEMPC = Capital Expenditure required to Maintain Productive Capacity PSD = Preferred Stock Dividends
+FCF = Free Cash Flow

+CFO = Cash Flow from Operating activities

+CEMPC = Capital Expenditure required to Maintain Productive Capacity

+PSD = Preferred Stock Dividends